angular/components/src/lib/sticky-header/sticky-header.md

 the container while scrolling.
 When the current `<cdkStickyRegion>` element is completely scrolled out of the upper scrollable container, the following `<cdkStickyRegion>` element header will replace it.

+Sticky-Header should be used within a scrollable container, which is `<cdk-scrollable>`.
 There are two ways to use Sticky-Header.

 The first way is to just define a `<cdkStickyHeader>` without `<cdkStickyRegion>`.
 And the first direct parent element of the `<cdkStickyHeader>` element will be set as its sticky-region.
 Like this: